stricklin/Gambot/README.txt

 Gambot: a minichess player

-Gambot runs best with pypy with numpy installed, but it can also be ran with python. python ./main.py -p -t -w pt:net u:username p:password gt:offer -b pt:id etl:2 ltl:9 Will start a game with:
+Gambot runs best with pypy, but it can also be ran with  just python. python ./main.py -p -t -w pt:net u:username p:password gt:offer -b pt:id etl:2 ltl:9 Will start a game with:
     -p, pawn promotion turned on